 A physicist by training, Ahmad’s work experience has been with the United Nations and International Affairs.
 He has eight years under his belt as a political advisor in New York, over which he has acquired experience in a wide range of diplomatic and political affairs, most notably in connection with the work of the Security Council.
 His current research interest focuses on the “responsibility to protect” as an emerging global principle.
 But as a Syrian-American, he has been equally active in the Arab-American and American Muslim community in New York.
 Having recently become a father, Ahmad’s passion is to work towards a safe, secure and equitable world for this and future generations.

-Dedicated free-lance journalist with three years of experience as a news correspondent, translator, and editor.
-Larbi has been working as a journalist, reporting and conducting interviews for more than two years for international on-line publication Morocco World News.
-He has covered and spoken at many regional, national, and international events focusing on education, environment, and economics.
+Dedicated free-lance journalist with more than six years of experience as a news correspondent, translator, and editor.
+Larbi has been working as a journalist, reporting and conducting interviews for Morocco World News since 2012.
+He has covered and spoken at many regional, national, and international events focusing on education, culture and society.

 Larbi was a guest on BBC World Service’s morning show, Newsday, the world’s largest breakfast radio show.
 He earned his B.A. in Linguistics from Ibn Zohr University in Agadir, Morocco.
-He recently wrote a short play entitled “Aicha, the Talented Student,” that was performed in Dar Athaqafa, Zagora.
-Larbi Arbaoui is a correspondent for Morocco World News.
-Contact: Email: [email protected]
+He recently co-authored an innovative course of English for Moroccan pupils in primary education.

 Hicham Zerhouni – Manager of Analytics